Structural study of TATB under detonation-induced shock conditions: Discussion

 Now we turn our attention to the broad feature observed in the patterns of both TATB and LLM-105 that signals the lack of long-range order.
-Although a detailed analysis on the origin and the characteristics (e.g. structural factor) of this feature is beyond the scope of this paper, it is plausible to attribute this broad feature to XRD originating from non- crystalline states.
-This is probably formed from the HE that has undergone a shock-induced chemical transformation under detonation-like conditions towards non-crystalline detonation reaction products.
-Fig. 6 shows XRD pattern of the TATB and LLM-105 PBX specimens at later times than the ones considered for detonation-induced shock compression.
-It is noteworthy that for both the TATB and LLM-105 the 2$\theta$ position of the maximum of this feature shifts towards lower angles (higher $d$-spacings) with time.
-This is probably due to the pressure release and the consequent increase of the interatomic/intermolecular distances.
+Although a detailed analysis on the origin and the characteristics (e.g. structural factor) of this feature is beyond the scope of this paper, this broad feature is attributed to XRD originating from non- crystalline states.
+The HE undergoes a shock-induced chemical transformation under detonation-like conditions towards non-crystalline detonation reaction products.
+Fig. 6 shows the XRD patterns of the TATB and LLM-105 PBX specimens at later times, beyond the expected reaction zone or detonation-induced shock compression.
+For both the TATB and LLM-105 the 2$\theta$ position of the maximum of this feature shifts towards lower angles (higher $d$-spacings) with time.
+This is consistent with the pressure release and the consequent increase of the interatomic/intermolecular distances with detonation product expansion.
 In the case of LLM-105, the absence of a crystalline XRD pattern at earlier times than TATB, under basically identical shock conditions, suggests a faster reactivity and is consistent with a shorter reaction zone in LLM-105.